 North Sea Drilling Threatens the Paris Agreement

 The Paris Agreement brought together all nations and was signed in 2016 in response to the global threat of climate change.
-This agreement created the goal of keeping global temperatures from rising and remaining well below the 2 degrees Celsius above preindustrial levels, with a target of 1.5°C.
+This agreement created the goal of keeping global temperatures from rising and remaining well below 2 degrees Celsius above preindustrial levels, with a target of 1.5°C.

 Fossil fuel companies have also pledged to reduce the pollution driving climate change and align themselves with the Paris Agreement, but does this mean that a meaningful transition to a carbon-constrained future is truly underway inside the industry?